Sometimes releasing attachments to our old beliefs can open up whole new worlds…and shortcake recipes!

 And, I just might glance through President Washington’s suggestions a few more times.
 I’m not sure that #95, advising us not to “Spit forth the Stones of any fruit Pie upon a Dish,” will help me reach a higher level of civility, but his last point, #110, which admonishes, “Labor to keep alive in your breast that little spark of celestial fire called conscience,” will surely compel and propel me (and all of us?) in the right direction.

-Kelly Corbet is an author, mother, and meditator, whose greatest wish is to invite more Love into the world.
+Kelly Corbet is an author, mother, meditator, and mindfulness teacher, whose greatest wish is to invite more Love into the world.
 Her latest book, Already Here: the matter of Love, was published earlier this year.

 He remains, in fact, the ONLY president backed 100% by the entire Electoral College.
 Twice.